kamahen/pykythe/README.md

 When a source file is processed, all the imports must be processed first.
-Pykythe doesn't depend on information about dependencies from a build system (which typically aren't available for Python, in comparison toC++ or similar, which have dependency information in a build system or compiler (e.g., [gcc-M](https://www.gnu.org/software/make/manual/html_node/Automatic-Prerequisites.html)), although [importlab](https://github.com/google/importlab) could be
+Pykythe doesn't depend on information about dependencies from a build system (which typically aren't available for Python, in comparison to C++ or similar, which have dependency information in a build system or compiler (e.g., [gcc-M](https://www.gnu.org/software/make/manual/html_node/Automatic-Prerequisites.html)), although [importlab](https://github.com/google/importlab) could be